Arteaga2k/problema3/app/Twig/doc/recipes.rst

 When template code is provided by a third-party (through a web interface for instance), it might be interesting to validate the template syntax before saving it.
-If the template code is stored in a `$template` variable, here is how you can do it::
+If the template code is stored in a '$template' variable, here is how you can do it::

     try {